Marion & Rose's Workshop was one of the very first stores I approached when I decided to start selling wholesale.

 4. Tell me a little about your makers.
 Besides Outlaw Soaps (because obviously, we're fascinating), what maker has a really interesting story?
 How do you share that story in your store?
 On your blog?
 In your social medias?

 I think all of makers I work with have interesting stories so it is hard to pick just one to talk about.
 I know that when someone walks into my shop or visits my website that I become the voice for that maker.
 This is something that I take seriously and I make every effort to do right by them and tell their stories accurately.
-If a customer asks a question that I cannot answer, I will find out the right answer and often times email them just so they know and are properly informed about what the materials and processes are for each product.
+If a customer asks a question that I cannot answer, I will find out the right answer and often times email them just so they know and are properly informed about what the materials and processes are for each product.5.
+One thing that always strikes me when I visit your store is how beautifully merchandised it is (as I have mentioned over and over).
+What drives your layout philosophy?

 I love finding out the back stories of the makers and do Q & A's on the shop blog to share the fun stuff I find out with the readers.
 My plan in the near future is to start visiting more of the makers around the country so I can share images from their workshops and studios.